DianQK/DQKFreezeWindowView/README.md

 * Tap Section to Top / Tap Row to Left
 * Detect A Cell Position
 * A Delegate -- When A Cell at A Key Position

+### Implementation
+If you are interesting my project, you can see **OtherSource** .
+I put a part of Implementation.
+> An Article in Chinese.

 ## To Do